The poem “Kubla Khan" by Samuel Taylor Coleridge

 🔹 Stanza -1: (Line by Line Paraphrasing)

-👉 The poet says that Kubla Khan, a powerful ruler, lived in a magical land called Xanadu.
+👉 The poet says that Kubla Khan, a powerful ruler, lived and ruled in a beautiful and mysterious place called Xanadu, which seemed magical and extraordinary.

-👉 He ordered the construction of a grand and magnificent palace for pleasure.
+👉 He ordered the construction of a magnificent and luxurious pleasure palace that would display his power, wealth, and love of beauty.

-👉 The river passed through enormous caves so vast that no human could measure them.
+👉 The river passed through enormous caves that were so vast and deep that no human being could ever measure or fully understand them.

 🔹 Stanza -2: (Line by Line Paraphrasing)